 Wangari Maathai had a rare opportunity for a Kenyan woman in 1960: she was one of 300 Kenyan students selected for the Airlift Africa program, giving her the chance to attend university in the United States.
 After completing undergraduate and master’s degrees in biology, she returned to Kenya, where she had a new perspective on both the environmental damage in her country — and on the need for women’s rights.
 She founded the Green Belt Movement to tackle both, by teaching Kenyan women how to plant new trees in deforested areas and sustainably draw income from the land.
 Since then, the Movement has trained 30,000 women in trades to raise them out of poverty, and planted over 51 million trees.
 For her dedication to both environmental conservation and the advancement of women’s rights, Maathai received the Nobel Peace Prize in 2004 — the first African woman ever to receive the award.

-When Biruté Galdikas pored over stories of Jane Goodall and Dian Fossey’s primate research adventures, she had no idea she’d be joining their ranks!
+When Biruté Galdikas pored over stories of Jane Goodall and Dian Fossey’s primate research adventures while growing up in Toronto, Canada, she had no idea she’d be joining their ranks!
 But when she met acclaimed paleoanthropologist Louis Leakey during her graduate studies, she told him she wanted to study orangutans in the wild — and soon she was setting up a research project at a reserve in Borneo.
 Galdikas not only revolutionized our understanding of this little-known primate, but she also became an advocate for the protection of the orangutan’s rainforest home, which was rapidly being destroyed by logging.
 As part of her conservation efforts, she tackled the trade in orangutans for pets, and created a center dedicated to rehabilitating captured orangutans with the hope of reintroducing them to the wild.
 Currently a professor and the president of the Orangutan Foundation International, Galdikas still speaks passionately about the importance of protecting natural spaces around the world: “Our connection with nature is very basic,” she said in a 2014 interview with EcoPost.
 “Without nature humans are lost.
 That’s it.”